Rocco-Gossmann/tmux-workspace/README.md

 ## changelog:

+### Version 3.1
+    - bugfix: When calling the command with the same session-name, as an existing one, the script would attach to the wrong session if it wasn't last in the list

+    - bugfix: `-v` had no effect on the last created Window

+    - bugfix: if the last opened window had multiple panes, they would not be evenly split (Issue #1)

 ### Version 3.0
     - windows are now created on the fly with the `-w windowname` parameter.
       (instead of being locked into only having 3 set windows)